Cara Seymour

 Cara Seymour (born 6 January 1964) is a British actress from Essex, England.

+Career

 She has appeared in films such as You've Got Mail, American Psycho, Adaptation, Dancer in the Dark, Gangs of New York, Hotel Rwanda, The Savages, and An Education.
 She appeared on stage in the New York Shakespeare Festival production of Caryl Churchill's The Skriker.